clef/clef-wordpress/readme.txt

 When configured to disable passwords, Clef protects WordPress users against

+- bruteforce and botnet attacks,
 - weak, reused, and recycled passwords,
-- bruteforce and botnet password attacks,
-- insecure login connections (i.e., sending login credentials via a non-ssl connection),
+- sending login credentials via an insecure (non-ssl) connection,
 - password phishing attempts,
-- malicious forgotten password resets and corresponding account takovers via email breaches.
+- and account takovers via email breaches.

 = How secure is my data on Clef’s servers? =